MauriceMeilleur/python_for_visual_designers_2024_summer/readme.md

 - Session 01 / 10 July / Loops and shapes
 - Session 02 / 17 July	/ Objects and canvas
 - Session 03 / 24 July	/ Text and image
-- Session 04 / 31 July	/ Curves and formatted strings
+- Session 04 / 31 July	/ Paths and formatted strings
-- Session 05 / 7 August	/ Animation
+- Session 05 / 7 August	/ Curves and animation

 ## Code
 A record of the scripts that we write together in class.
 Links will become active after each session is concluded.